siddhantmaitra/smaitra.com/src/pages/now.md

 ### Recently...

-* Moved to Hyderabad
+* Living with family in Kolkata

-* Engaged in full-time employment as a software engineer
+* Engaged in full-time employment as a software engineer for ~ 2 years now

-* Working on random projects in the weekends

-* Writing for fun

-* Listening to more music

 * Attempting to live life more conciously :)